-- Mark achieved: triggers the action when the vehicle has reached the selected waypoint. - Flying to waypoint: triggers the action when the platform is flying towards that waypoint (is the next waypoint of the route).
+- Mark achieved: triggers the action when the vehicle has reached the selected mark. - Flying to waypoint: triggers the action when the platform is flying towards that waypoint (is the next waypoint of the route).

-Clicking on 1 allows the selection of the waypoint among the ones created by the user (in this case 2 has been selected).
+Clicking on Select Mark/Waypoint allows the selection of the mark/waypoint among the ones created by the user.
 It is possible to change the appearance of the waypoint to an image selected in the icon option, so the user can identify easily the waypoint linked to that automation.

-5.2.6.1.7 Timer
+7.2.6.1.7 Timer